Hong Kong protesters march in peace after weeks of chaos | DW | 18.08.2019

-Tens of thousands of protesters began their march in central Hong Kong's Victoria Park after recent rallies were characterized by violent clashes with police.
+Tens of thousands of protesters marched in central Hong Kong's Victoria Park on Sunday, after recent rallies were characterized by violent clashes with police.

 Hong Kong's elderly and young children also joined in to express their anger over the government and police brutality.